zhelih/rds-serial/README.md

 Russian Doll Search for Computing Maximum Vertex Weight Hereditary Structures in Graphs

 Copyright Eugene Lykhovyd, 2017.
-See LICENCE for more details.
+See LICENSE for more details.

 A graph property is hereditary on induced subgraphs if it holds for all vertex-induced subgraphs of a graph satisfying this property.
 Given a fixed nontrivial, hereditary graph property and a